hexchat/documentation/script_javascript.rst

 	Calls specified callback in your specified interval (in milliseconds).

-	If you return :obj:`true` the callback will continue to be called, otherwise it is removed.
+	If you return *true* the callback will continue to be called, otherwise it is removed.

 	:returns: Hook handler